Understanding Containerization and Virtualization Technologies

 docker images

-1. Question: What is the main advantage of using Docker over VMs?
+- What is the primary benefit of Docker over virtual machines?

-4. Answer: While Docker offers significant benefits, it cannot completely replace VMs due to VMs' superior isolation and ability to run multiple operating systems on a single host.
+- Docker is a great tool, but it can't fully replace virtual machines (VMs) because of VMs' superior isolation and capacity to run various operating systems on a single host.

-8. Answer: Docker containers are OS-specific.
-To run Windows applications in Docker, you would need a Windows host or a Docker Enterprise Edition setup that supports Windows containers.
+- OS-specific Docker containers exist.
+You would require a Windows host or a Docker Enterprise Edition setup that supports Windows containers in order to run Windows programs in Docker.